Essential Oil Substitution Chart & FREE Substitute Customizer

 Essential Oil Substitution Chart

 Substitution charts are helpful when an essential oil is out of stock or unavailable.
-Substituting an essential oil can also be used to create unique blends with different scents and therapeutic benefits.
+Substituting an essential oil can create unique blends with different scents and therapeutic benefits.

-Here is a list of essential oil substitutions to swap out the oil that you need to within the category of your desired benefit.
-For example, you need rosemary for a hair serum but you don't have it, look under Healthy Hair and pick an oil from that list, like Cedarwood, and see how this works.
+Here is a list of essential oil substitutions to swap out the oil you need within your desired benefit category.
+For example, if you need rosemary for a hair serum but don't have it, look under Healthy Hair and pick an oil from that list, like Cedarwood, and see how this works.

 Beautiful Skin and Hair